mahadhsn/TicTacToe-AI/README.md

 ### Future Plans?

 I will definetly put more hours into `Machine Learning` (specifically reinforcement learning) and spend more time researching `Neural Networks` and how they function.
 Learning this skill will open a new world of possibilites for me.
+Outside of Python, I want to start learning `SQL` and implement that into Machine Learning for databases and other things. `C++` is also a compelling sight for me right now as it has so many endless possibilites.